PrismLauncher/prismlauncher.org/src/news/ftb-removal.md

   - News
 ---

 Due to a request from Slowpoke on behalf of the FTB team, we've had to remove the FTB Modpack downloading feature from PrismLauncher.
-[Github PR][Github-PR]
+[Github PR][githubpullrequest]

 At the request of Slowpoke, representing the FTB team, we have removed the feature that allows downloading FTB modpacks from Prism Launcher.
 Github PR

 Existing instances of FTB modpacks will remain functional, but once the PR is merged, downloading FTB packs directly will no longer be possible.

 We will start working on a feature that allows importing FTB Modpacks from the FTB App, as this is acceptable to the FTB team.

 The reason for this request from the FTB team seems to be related to some launchers attempting to monetize FTB Packs.